xvrh/zxing-dart/README.md

 ZXing ("zebra crossing") is an open-source, multi-format 1D/2D barcode image processing library.
 This package is a pure Dart port of the original Java library.

 For now, it only supports **QR-Code** (encoding and decoding).
-New format can be added if this port proves useful.
+New format can easily be added if this port proves useful.

 ## Getting started